2 Year Sleep Regression – The Professional Advice You Need!

 Your average 2-year-old has a huge amount going in their brain developmentally and this can often result in them finding it difficult to sleep.

-They are experiencing a HUGE leap in their physical abilities which can easily lead to them being overtired and their expanding language skills will mean they can come up with all sorts of reasons why they should not go to bed.
+They are experiencing a HUGE leap in their physical developmental abilities which can easily lead to them being overtired and their expanding language skills will mean they can come up with all sorts of reasons why they should not go to bed.

-2. Growing Independence
+2. Desire For Independence

-2-year-olds will want to do things for themselves, often things that are beyond their capabilities and will push boundaries in their desire to exercise this newfound independence.
+2-year-olds will want to do things for themselves, often testing limits of things that are beyond their capabilities and pushing boundaries in their desire to exercise this newfound independence.
+As a result, bedtimes can easily become a battleground and your toddler can easily get hyper before bed or have tantrums.

 3. Increased Physical Abilities

-Your toddler is now more physically able and this can cause all sorts of issues at bedtime!
+Your toddler is now more physically able and this can cause all sorts of issues at bedtime.

 4. Separation Anxiety